Siebel CRM Licensing

 • A full list of Siebel users, their user type (employee, partner, etc.), and status.

-• A list of all responsibilities (roles) and possibly which modules those map to.
-Oracle might correlate certain responsibilities with certain modules (e.g., if users have “Marketing User” responsibility but you didn’t buy Marketing, red flag).
+• A list of all responsibilities (roles) and the corresponding modules to which they are mapped.
+Oracle might correlate certain responsibilities with specific modules (e.g., if users have the “Marketing User” responsibility but you didn’t purchase Marketing, this is a red flag).

 • Instance details: number of Siebel environments (prod, test, dev, DR), their hostnames, and the processors/cores for each.